reklawth/python_ws/iterables_iteration/README.md

 ## Differences between Python 2 and 3

 In Python 3 the map and filter functions return a lazily-produced series of values.
 In Python 2, these functions actually return list sequences.

+## functools.reduce()

+The reduce() function is in the funtools standard library module.
+You can iplemnet both map and filter in terms of reduce.  reduce() repeatedly applies a function of two argument to an interim accumulator value and the elements of the series, updating - or accumulating - the interim value at each step with the result of the called function.
+Ultimately the final value of the accumulator is returned, thereby reducing the series down to a single value.